CDF Croisières de France: History

 Founded in September 2007 as a subsidiary of Royal Caribbean Cruises Ltd., CDF begun in May 2008 with Bleu de France as their sole ship.
 During the north hemisphere summer season the Bleu de France operated cruises in the Mediterranean out of Marseille, while for the winter season she relocated to the Caribbean, with La Romana, Dominican Republic as her port of departure.
-The company offers an all-inclusive product, with not only accommodation and meals but also all drinks and tips included in the price of the cruise.
+The company offered an all-inclusive product, with not only accommodation and meals but also all drinks and tips included in the price of the cruise.

 In November 2010, CDF confirmed that they had sold Bleu de France to the British holiday operator Saga, however CDF retained the vessel on charter for a further 12 months.
 In 2012 CDF received a replacement ship, Horizon, which was transferred from Pullmantur Cruises.
 Horizon, which had previously sailed as Pacific Dream, for Pullmantur Cruises, Island Star for Island Cruises and originally MV Horizon for Celebrity Cruises; all three brands are currently subsidiaries of Royal Caribbean.

 In 2014, the Zenith was transferred to the fleet of CDF Croisières de France, joining her sister ship the L’Horizon.

 In 2016, Royal Caribbean sold a 51% stake in CDF's parent division Pullmantur to Spain-based Springwater Capital.

 In late 2016, it was announced CDF would cease operations in early 2017, with both ships being transferred back to Pullmantur.